djviodes/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+        Document Object Model.

 2. What is an event?

+        An event is an action done by the user.

 3. What is an event listener?

+        An event listener is how we tell the browser to watch for an event.

 4. Why would we convert a NodeList into an Array?

+        So we can use array methods on it.

 5. What is a component?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.